facebook/react-native-website/docs/getting-started.md

 Android Studio installs the latest Android SDK by default.
 Building a React Native app with native code, however, requires the `Android 10 (Q)` SDK in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.

-The SDK Manager can be accessed from the "Welcome to Android Studio" screen.
-Click on "Configure", then select "SDK Manager".
+To do that, open Android Studio, click on "Configure" button and select "SDK Manager".

 <block class="native mac android" />